marianasilva14/MinionJump-TomAndJerry_LPOO_FEUP/README.md

 # GUI Design
 ## Identification of the main functionalities
-1. The game will be playable in Single Player or against another player.
+1. The game will be playable in Single Player.
 2. The game keeps scores of single player game runs.
 3. The settings of the game will allow for a player to turn off the sound in the game.
 4. The game will be able to share a post on Facebook upon player's request.